rhyslwells/Data-Archive/content/standardised/Bagging.md

 ---
 # Overview:

-Bagging, short for Bootstrap Aggregating, is an [[Ensemble model]] technique designed to improve the stability and accuracy of machine learning algorithms.
+Bagging, short for Bootstrap Aggregating, is an [[Model Ensembling]] technique designed to improve the stability and accuracy of machine learning algorithms.

 It works by ==training multiple instances of the same learning algorithm on different subsets of the training data== and then ==combining their predictions.==